Fly Fishing Utah's Green River

 100,000 trout await you on thirty beautiful river miles.

 This is dry fly paradise!!

-Utah's Green River below Flaming Gorge Dam is well known as a world class tail-water fishery.
+Utah's Green River below Flaming Gorge Dam is well known as one of the premier tail-water fisheries in the world.
 Supporting one of the most prolific trout populations anywhere, the Green River offers anglers an amazing opportunity to catch and observe trout in their natural environment.
 The latest trout population estimates show 12,000 trout per mile on stretches of the A and upper B Sections!

 The crystal clear, temperature controlled water, and red sandstone cliffs make the Green River an amazing place to fly fish.
 Not many places in the world rival the Green River when comparing, trout numbers, average fish size, and scenery.

 Utah Green River Drift Boat Rates

 Full Day $600 - 1 or 2 People

 Half Day $450 - 1 or 2 People

 Sunset Float $400 - 1 or 2 People